SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 [cookiecutter data science template](https://github.com/drivendata/cookiecutter-data-science) template that has been used for a couple of years in the course, but specialized a bit more towards MLOps instead of general data science.

-We are not going to argue that this template is better than everyother template, we are just focusing that it is a **standardized** way of creating project structures for machine learning projects.
-By standardized we mean, that if two persons are both using `cookiecutter` with the same template, the layout of their code does follow some specific rules, making one able to faster get understand the other persons code.
+We are not going to argue that this template is better than every other template, we are just focusing on that it is a **standardized** way of creating project structures for machine learning projects.
+By standardized we mean, that if two persons are both using `cookiecutter` with the same template, the layout of their code does follow some specific rules, enabling one to faster understand the other person's code.
 Code organization is therefore not only to make the code easier for you to maintain but also for others to read and understand.

 Below is seen the default code structure of cookiecutter for data science projects.